Memotech-Bill/pico-colour-text/README.md

 At present the code just displays the contents of tbuf[], which is filled with a demo pattern.
 However the code is only using one core, so it will be possible to use the second core to generate or update the text to be displayed.

+A simple test of USB keyboard input has now been added.